 Harlan asks Marta to return by climbing a trellis on the side of the house that leads to a window entrance and to a secret door.
 This secret door has no significance except to allow a convenient means to permit Marta to return undetected by not goiing through the main entrance door.
 Convenient to have a secret door to move the plot.

 The lawyer gathers all and recites the will.
-After learning she inherits everything, Marta is tricked to confess to Ransom, Harlan’s wayward son who had changed the medicines, that she has administered the wrong drug, which almost accidentally killed Harlan before he took his own life.
-Because Ransom had already switched the medicines, he knows Marta did not administer a faltal dose..
+After learning she inherits everything, Marta is tricked to confess to Ransom, Harlan’s wayward grandson, who had changed the medicines, that she administered the wrong drug, which almost accidentally killed Harlan before he took his own life.
+Because Ransom had already switched the medicines, he knows Marta did not administer a fatal dose.
 Rather than informing Marta, he tells her he will keep quiet if she gives him fifty percent of the inheritance

 The entire building housing the autopsies (contains toxicology report that shows Harlan did not perish from any drug) and death records, which are usually kept in metal and fireproof cabinets burns down.
 Is it that easy to burn down an entire building and destroy vital records?